Leaders & Teams

 Creative individuals often see themselves as self-directed soloists, but they still need a community and direction.
 Leaders must facilitate this paradox by creating a shared vision where performance and collaboration go hand in hand.
 When people are value-driven, they sometimes need help finding a common value to collaborate around.

-Christian Rank explains that soloists need a community, but they also find it difficult to be in one.
+Christian Rank explains that soloists need a community but find it difficult to be in one.
 When they are part of the community—and this requires careful balance—they stand on the edge of it because they are soloists.
 Their drive comes from competition, which fuels their performance.
-They are like nomads: they want to belong to a community, but without committing too much to it.
+They are like nomads: they want to belong to a community but without committing too much to it.

 As leaders, we often want to ensure that everyone is deeply rooted in the community.
 However, it may be a condition that one cannot be a soloist and deliver the necessary performance while also being fully immersed in the community.